MindeKing/TipsModAutoLang/README.md

 For example, if you wanted to create tips for Vanilla Tweaks "Datapacks" and "Crafting Tweaks",\
 You could set the former's *tip file prefix* be "vt.dp." and the latter's be "vt.ct.".\
 This setting will add that specified string to the start of every file generated from the contents of the *tip file list*.

+  If the names in your *tip file list* are identical to the names of the files in the *tips* / entries folder, ***BUT***\
+they have different file prefixes or suffixes, those pre-existing files will NOT be replaced when running the script.

 * `__tip_file_suffix` [any valid string / blank]\
 Same as *tip file prefix*, but it appends the specified string to the end of each file instead.